Lie models of homotopy automorphism monoids and classifying fibrations: Introduction

 Again by the presence of non trivial fundamental groups, we need to analyze distinguished subgroups of degree $0$ elements of particular cdgl's, as always endowed with the BCH product.
-To this end we show in Section \ref{cs} that any complete subgroup of a complete Lie algebra concentrated in degree $0$ is in fact a sub Lie algebra (Theorem \ref{cerrado}).
+To this end we recall in Section \ref{cs} the isomorphism between the category of (ungraded) complete Lie algebras and (Malcev) complete groups and prove in Theorem \ref{cerrado} a useful characterization of these groups.
+Also in this section we recall the formal definition of the logarithm and exponential for a given (ungraded) complete Lie algebra.
+Via the exponential we observe that, whenever $M$ is a certain sub lie algebra of $\derr_0 L$ for some cdgl $L$, then the group $(M,*)$ can be naturally identified with a subgroup of $\aut (L)$.

 In \S\ref{evalufibra} we describe cdgl models of evaluation fibrations $\map^*(X,Y)\to\map(X,Y)\to Y$ (Theorem \ref{modelohom}) and any of its components (Proposition \ref{escapa}) by refining existing Lie models of mapping spaces.
 Later on, in Section \ref{deriva} we transform these models in terms of derivations of the models of the involved simplicial sets (Theorem \ref{mappingder} and Corollary \ref{cor4}).
 Of special interest is the description of the long homotopy exact sequence of the evaluation fibration as the long homology sequence of a short exact sequence of chain complexes of derivations (Theorem \ref{corhom}).